easycoder/webson/advanced.md

             }
         },
 ```
 The magic is done by the `#onClick` directive.
 When the key is clicked, Webson examines the current status to see what the new status should be.
 It sets the internal status variable to that value then reloads the entire structure.
 The 2 shifted states each have their own background colors to override the previous values.
+Note that the `#onClick` directive must be defined in the block that contains the element it applies to.

 Much the same is done for the `?123` key in the third row; see the full listing in the repository.

 This is the end of the Webson documentation for the time being.
-It's likely that further feature may be added to Webson, but we'll be sure to document them fully if that happens.
+It's likely that further features may be added to Webson, but we'll be sure to document them fully if that happens.

 Feedback is welcome, as are suggestions for improvements.
 I hope some will find Webson useful.